Kim Kardashian says Kanye West’s posts caused 'emotional distress,’ ‘no way to repair’ marriage: court docs

 West has also publicly declared that God will bring Kardashian back to him amid the ongoing divorce.

-"I believe that the Court terminating our marital status will help Kanye to accept that our marital relationship is over and to move forward on a better path which will assist us in peacefully co-parenting our children."
+"I believe that the Court terminating our marital status will help Kanye to accept that our marital relationship is over and to move forward on a better path which will assist us in peacefully co-parenting our children," Kardashian also stated.

 Kardashian's court filing revealed that the "Keeping up with the Kardashians" star does not believe that there is a way to "repair" the couple's marriage.